PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:57:31
+Last updated: 2024-04-02 18:58:04
-Random Quote: Important principles may, and must, be inflexible. - Abraham Lincoln
+Random Quote: Life is a succession of lessons, which must be lived to be understood. - Ralph Waldo Emerson